-Detailed fire flow results and figures illustrating the fire flow results can be found in Appendix F.
+The figure illustrating the fire flow results can be found in Appendix E.

 Additional hydraulic modeling should be conducted once the internal water main network has been designed, in order to validate the proposed trunk main diameters discussed within this report.